epic-open-source/seismometer/docs/user_guide/index.rst

 focused on a specific cohort attribute (e.g., ``Age``).
 These tools always exclude rows with missing cohort values to focus analysis on well-represented groups.

+This behavior resembles the distinction between ``count(*)`` and ``count(Age)`` in SQL: the former includes all rows regardless of missing values, while the latter excludes rows where ``Age`` is null.
+Similarly, applying a cohort filter places the analysis in the context of a specific cohort attribute, and rows with missing or censored values in that column are excluded.
+In contrast, using an empty cohort dictionary (``{}``) is considered outside that context, and all rows are retained.
+The exceptions mentioned earlier occur in tools that explicitly evaluate data within the context of a cohort attribute and therefore apply stricter filtering.

 Example:

 Assume your data includes a categorical column ``age`` with values: